Should I Really Do It?

 Should I Really Do It?
-(Bunu Gerçekten Yapmalı Mıyım?) is feature film by Ismail Necmi, starring Petra Woschniak and HEROLD.
+(Bunu Gerçekten Yapmalı Mıyım?) is a 2008 feature film written and directed by Ismail Necmi, starring Petra Woschniak and HEROLD.

 The film is a hybrid documentary and fictional feature, following the life of Petra, a German woman living in Istanbul.
-It is an ironic inversion of more conventional tales of Turkish migrants to Germany, Edgy and surreal, the film plays on concepts of real life and drama, reworking the cult genre of Turkish Fantastic Cinema as it interweaves apparently everyday sequences of Petra's life with increasingly fantastic sessions between her and mysterious, masked HEROLD.
+It is an ironic inversion of more conventional tales of Turkish migrants to Germany.
+Edgy and surreal, the film plays on concepts of real life and drama, reworking the cult genre of Turkish Fantastic Cinema as it interweaves apparently everyday sequences of Petra's life with increasingly fantastic sessions between her and mysterious, masked HEROLD.